Automotive Accessories Connection Inc. Car, Truck and Suv Accessories. Free shipping on order of 100.00 or more in the US 48 States. AccessConnect.com

-With the sophistication of today's increasingly computerized auto - mobile engines, it's become difficult for the do - it - yourselfer to service or tune - up the engine on his own vehicle.
+With the sophistication of today's increasingly computerized automobile engines, it's become difficult for the do it yourselfer to service or tune up the engine on his own vehicle.
 And along with this computerization come new parts that are crucial, both for optimal engine performance and also to stay within the bounds of environmental laws regarding engine emissions.

 The oxygen sensor is one of those crucial components.
 They're roughly the size of clothes pins, yet many people don't even know they exist.
 But they play a pivotal role in monitoring engine exhaust, one of the most common causes of air pollution.